seanmurphy355/Assembly-Language-Projects/README.md

 * [Assembly Language](https://en.wikipedia.org/wiki/Assembly_language) - Low-level programming language

 ## What is Assembly Language?
-Assembly language is a low-level programing language that targets specific types of processors.
-Code written in assembly language is converted into machine code by the assembler during run time.
-Programming languages are mainly classified into three categories 1.High level language(ex: C,C++,Java,etc), 2.
+Assembly language is a low-level programing language that utlized by specific types of processors.
+Code written in assembly language is converted into machine code by the assembler during runtime.
+Programming languages are classified into three categories 1.High level language(C,C++,Java), 2.
 Assembly language and 3.
-Machine language (ex:binary digits or bits).
-The advantages of coding in a lower level language such as Assembly consist of: Faster speeds, Performance manipulation, easy to correct errors, easy insertion or deletion, ability to access machine dependent registers and much more.
+Machine language (binary digits or bits).
+The advantages of coding in a lower level language such as Assembly consist of faster speeds, performance manipulation, easy to correct errors, easy insertion or deletion, ability to access machine dependent registers and much more.

 #### Basic Assembly Language Commands
 ~~~sh